Alessandro-Gobbetti/Robotics-Maze-Solver/README.md

 ```bash
 /camera/image_processed
 ```
 This will yield the processed image that the camera is seeing.
-Please note that to get the processed image, a Lua script had to be added to the Camera Sensor.
-This can be found in the file
+Please note that a Lua script had to be added to the Camera Sensor to get the processed image.
+This can be found in the file ChildScriptCameraSensor.lua in the root directory of this project.